okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ##### Run the JIT provisioning with SP flow test

 You're only required to pass one JIT provisioning test case to submit your integration.
-The OIN Submission Tester includes the JIT provisioning with SP flow test case if you support JIT and only the SP flow.
-If your integration supports JIT, IdP, and SP flows, then a successful JIT provisioning (with IdP flow) test is sufficient for submission.
+The OIN Submission Tester includes the **JIT provisioning (w/ SP flow)** test case if you support JIT and only the SP flow.
+If your integration supports JIT, IdP, and SP flows, then a successful **JIT provisioning (w/ IdP flow)** test is sufficient for submission.

+Similar to the [JIT provisioning with IdP flow test](#run-the-jit-provisioning-with-idp-flow-test), the OIN Submission Tester creates a temporary Okta test user account for you to verify that JIT provisioning was successful.
+The Tester then removes the test user account from Okta to complete the test.

 To run the JIT provisioning with SP flow test, follow the same steps in [Run the JIT provisioning with IdP flow test](#run-the-jit-provisioning-with-idp-flow-test).
+The difference between the JIT provisioning with SP and IdP is that the OIN Submission Tester opens an incognito browser window to sign in to your app first instead of to Okta.

 #### Failed tests